A Pseudoline Counterexample to the Strong Dirac Conjecture: Strong Dirac conjecture

 In \cite{AIKN11}, Akiyama et al. show that the $\lfloor\frac{n}{2}\rfloor$ bound (i.e., the Strong Dirac conjecture with $c = 0$) can be attained for all sufficiently large $n$ except those of the form $12k+11$ (which they left as an open problem).
 However, there exists a family of configurations, with an arbitrarily large number of points, for which the conjecture is false for $c=0$.
 This infinite family of counterexamples is due to Felsner and contains $6k+7$ points with none incident to more than $3k+2$ spanned lines when $k$ is even, and $3k+3$ when $k$ is odd. \cite[p.
 313]{BMP05} The dual form for this family is demonstrated in Figure \ref{fig:felsner}.

-No infinite family of arrangements of $n$ such that each member has fewer than $n/2 - 3/2$ intersection points, but Gr\"unbaum found several small arrangements with that property \cite{grunbaum72, grunbaum09}.
-The line arrangement A[25,5] in \cite{grunbaum09} is the smallest member of the infinite family of pseudoline arrangements presented below.
+No infinite family of arrangements of $n$ lines is known such that each member has fewer than $n/2 - 3/2$ intersection points, but Gr\"unbaum found several small arrangements with that property \cite{Gru72, Gru09}.
+The line arrangement A[25,5] in \cite{Gru09} is the smallest member of the infinite family of pseudoline arrangements presented below.